 How Long Does Olive Oil Keep and How Should It Be Stored?

-Olive oil may keep up to two years but it is usually best when used within 18 months.
+Suggested use is within two years of the harvest date but lab results may dictate longer shelf life.
 Keep olive oil stored in a cool, dark place in tightly sealed containers.

 What Makes One Olive Oil Taste Different From Another?

-The two main elements in determining how an extra virgin oil taste are the varietals of olives used and the time of season when they were picked (early vs. late harvest, for example).
+The two main elements in determining how an EVOO taste are the varietals of olives used and the time of season when they were picked (early vs. late harvest, for example).
 But, as is the case with all of farming, nature impacts the flavor in many ways, from how much rain we get to how long the temperatures were above 90 degrees.

 Why Are Some Oils Cloudy, And Some Have Sediment On The Bottom Of The Tin?

 Cloudiness depends on the method by which the oil is made and whether or not it is filtered.
 Sediment in small amounts is normal for unfiltered oils and is not detrimental to the quality or taste of oil.
 Sometimes when oils are really new they are cloudy until the sediment has a chance to settle.